davidpalves06/easyhttp/README.md

-# WebSocket
+# HTTPGolang
-Go HTTP implementation as defined in protocol RFC 9110.
+Go HTTP implementation as defined in protocol RFC 9112.

-//TODO: REDIRECT
-//TODO: COOKIES
-//TODO: MULTI-HEADERS
-//TODO: HTTP2.0
+For now, i only supports HTTP 1.1